holidayextras/culture/accessibility-best-practices.md

 <a name="landmarks"></a>
-## Landmark roles
+### Landmark roles
 Landmark roles are a way of extending the native semantics of HTML elements in order to better describe the structure of a page.
-They make it easier fo assstive technology users to understand and navigate content.
+They make it easier fo assistive technology users to understand and navigate content.

 For a demonstration of landmark roles in action, watch the video on [How ARIA landmark roles help screen reader users](https://www.youtube.com/watch?v=IhWMou12_Vk).